parascoding/Mechanics-notes/README.md

 * Diff b/w simple and compound pendulum - in simple centre of gravity and oscillation are same.
 In compound Centre of gravity and oscillation are different.
 * Amplitude is kept small to minimize mechanical and resistive losses.
 * The value of g is greater at poles and less at equator

+## Katers
+* Importance/Uses - In earlier days it is used to find accurate value of g and hence accurate value of time.
+But in todays world it only used for demonstration purposes.
+* Reversible - because two knife edges and two adjustable masses are positioned on the so that time period of swing is almost same for both edge.